Alcohol Breath and Blood Tests

 It is important to know that just because the breath or blood testing may show that your BAC levels are above the legal limit, it does not mean an automatic DUI conviction for you.

-Colorado Springs criminal defense lawyer James Newby has an excellent track record fighting DUI charges.
-Attorney Newby will work diligently to see if there is any way that the evidence in your case is inadmissible, or try to reduce any sentence you may receive.
+The Colorado Springs criminal defense lawyers at James Newby Law have an excellent track record of beating alcohol breath and blood test results.
+They are an experienced team of DUI attorneys in Colorado Springs that will work diligently to see if there is any way that the evidence in your case is inadmissible, or try to reduce any sentence you may receive.

 Visit our DUI Defense Blog for answers to dozens of common DUI questions.